Baby Monitors 101

 Signal Encryption – This is necessary for two reasons: 1) it ensures that no other monitors in your neighborhood are picking up your signal, guaranteeing privacy; and 2) it prevents interference or cross-talk that could stop you from hearing your baby crying.
 Digital monitors are the only ones that offer signal encryption, so they may be the better choice—even though they end up costing you a bit more than analog.

 Are There Any Dangers of Baby Monitors?

-There are a few things to be aware and potentially concerned about when buying and using a baby monitor in your home.
+There are a few things to be aware of, and potentially concerned about, when buying and using a baby monitor in your home.

 First, there is the risk that someone will be able to overhear what you’re saying in your home.
 This primarily occurs with analog monitors, though some digital monitors may be vulnerable as well.
 The fact that your monitor doesn’t have any built-in security features may mean that burglars can hear what’s happening in your home and know when you leave so they can rob the place.

 One 2014 study found that children are more prone to absorb microwave radiation than adults, thanks to their thinner skulls and more absorbent brain tissue.
 Wireless devices like baby monitors emit microwave radiation, so many parents worry that the Wi-Fi signal could harm their child’s brain.